spacelift-io/user-documentation/docs/concepts/blueprint/README.md

 Now, let's look at a massive example that covers all the available configuration options:

+!!! info
+    Multiple stacks can be created using a single blueprint if `stacks` array is used instead of `stack` object.
+See the full schema below for more information.

 <details> <!-- markdownlint-disable-line MD033 -->
 <summary>Click to expand</summary> <!-- markdownlint-disable-line MD033 -->